>AdBlue: Why does my car need it?

 Although different cars use different amounts of AdBlue, a typical tank will hold 15 litres of fluid and should last around 9,000 miles.

 If you’re worried about your AdBlue levels and aren’t sure what to do, you can easily take your car for an interim service where they will perform all the basic checks and look after your levels.

 Can you refill AdBlue yourself?

-There are two main systems on cars fitted with AdBlue, user-fillable and service-filled.
-The former, as we’ve touched on already has a separate filler cap for AdBlue which is usually located next to the main diesel filler, in the boot or even in the car bonnet.
+To fill it yourself, you must use the separate filler cap for AdBlue, which is usually located next to the main diesel filler, in the boot, or sometimes in the car bonnet.

-Some other cars have a hidden filling system that is usually under the boot carpet, these systems are designed to be filled by the service centre at your regular service intervals.
+Some other cars have a hidden filling system, usually under the boot carpet.
+These systems are designed to be filled by the service centre at your regular service intervals.

-If you’re unsure of which system your car uses, or are borrowing or renting a car and the owner didn’t tell you whether to add in AdBlue, there are a number of key things to look out for:
+If you’re unsure of which system your car uses or are borrowing or renting a car and the owner didn’t tell you whether to add in AdBlue, there are several key things to look out for: